Target: Designing with Latin American Communities in Mind

 I conducted 6 in-depth interviews with various individuals from different Hispanic backgrounds

-I interviewed 5 first-generation and 1 second-generation Hispanic-American individuals with Mexican, Puerto Rican, Guatemalan, and Costa Rican roots.
+To gain insights from lived experiences, I interviewed 5 first-generation and 1 second-generation Hispanic-American individuals with Mexican, Puerto Rican, Guatemalan, and Costa Rican roots.
+Each culture had nuances that give distinct characteristics.

 I coded the interviews into to these themes: